Small energy isotopies of loose Legendrian submanifolds: Introduction

 We consider isotopies $L_t$, $t \in [0,1]$, of $L$ through Legendrian submanifolds.
-It is a general fact that such isotopies are always induced by an ambient contact isotopy $\phi_t$ of $M$, i.e. an isotopy of $M$ that preserves $\ker \alpha$.
-We can associated to $\phi_t$ its contact Hamiltonian $H: M \times [0,1] \to \R$, which is defined by the formula
+It is a general fact that such isotopies are always induced by an ambient contact isotopy $\phi_t$ of $M$, i.e. an isotopy of $M$ that preserves $\xi$ (in fact, this even holds for parametrized Legendrians, c.f.
+Theorem 2.6.2 in \cite{gei08}).
+We can associate to $\phi_t$ its contact Hamiltonian $H: M \times [0,1] \to \R$, which is defined by the formula